In a state where everything's bigger, it's tough to get noticed if you're small and out of the way.

 The presidents of the Brownsville and Pan Am campuses both backed the move, calling it transformative for the region and a potential model for how to serve the changing demographics of the region, state and country.
 "If we don't get this right in the Valley, we won't get it right anywhere," said Robert Nelsen, president of UT-Pan Am.

-Not Just a Money-Saving Move
+Not add "Just"? or is that unfair?
+Just a Money-Saving Move

 During a Board of Regents presentation Thursday, Scott Kelley, the system's executive vice chancellor for business affairs, said the system expects about to save about $6 million by eliminating redundancies in the institutions’ administrative structures.

 But it would be a mistake to frame the UT move as solely about the bottom line.
 The savings are likely to be dwarfed by a push for increased investment administrators hope the system and state will make in the campuses to boost research capacity and finally get the medical school off the ground.

 In that sense, the merger is more closely related to moves in some states (including Texas) to combine universities with freestanding medical schools and academic health centers to make them more competitive for research funding, to diversify revenue, and to leverage political support.
 In the meeting Thursday asking for board approval to merge the institutions, Cigarroa also asked the regents for an additional $100 million over the next 10 years for converting the regional academic health center into a medical school.

 The administration also hopes to tap into increased state funding.
 A handful of Texas universities have been labeled “emerging research universities” by the Texas Higher Education Coordinating Board, a designation that allows them to compete for a pool of money based on fund-raising, research expenditures, graduate degree production, and academic achievement.